Battle of Nagashino: Analysis

 The Battle of Nagashino is remembered as the battle in which Takeda Katsuyori recklessly drove his cavalry into the long horse defense fences where Oda Nobunaga was waiting with his new weapon of 3,000 matchlock guns, losing many officers and men in the process.
 Moreover, a myth was created that Nobunaga was a military genius who devised a new battle strategy called "three-stage shooting", in which the shooters took turns one after the other.
 The three-stage shooting refers to the tactic of organising matchlock guns units into three lines, each line firing constantly in rotation.
-It has been claimed that Nobunaga invented this tactic to compensate for the shortcomings of matchlock guns, which takes time to reload, and enabled uninterrupted, continuous firing.
+It has been claimed that Nobunaga invented this tactic to compensate for the shortcomings of matchlock guns, which take time to reload, and enabled uninterrupted, continuous firing.
 Specifically, the matchlock corps, divided into three stages, fire at the front line, then fall back to the rear, clean the barrels, load bullets and then move back up to the front line to fire again.
 The original source for this theory was Nihon Senshi Nagashino no Eki (Japanese Military History: Battle of Nagashino, 1903), compiled by the Imperial Japanese Army General Staff Office based on the war tales Shinchōki (Note: A biography of Nobunaga, written on the basis of Shinchō Kōki, but with many creative elements, the book is said to be similar to a historical novel in the modern sense of the word, and lacks authenticity.) written by Oze Hoan, a Confucian scholar of the Edo period.
 According to Shinchōki, Nobunaga divided the 3,000 matchlock guns into 1,000 each and instructed them to fire one stage at a time, switching from one to the other.
 After that book, most of the war epics that devoted a lot of paper to the Battle of Nagashino incorporated the three-stage shooting, and the content of those Edo period books was carried over into Nihon Senshi Nagashino no Eki.

 Journalist Tokutomi Sohō's Kinsei Nihon Kokuminshi (National History of Japan in Early modern period, 1918–1952) follows the account in Nihon Senshi Nagashino no Eki completely.
 Sohō praises the 'horse defense fence' and 'three-stage shooting' and states that the Shingen style of warfare is regrettable because it is outdated compared to Nobunaga's innovative tactics.
 The assessment of the historical community at the time was similar, and this view was held long after the World War II.
 As a result, this became the prevailing view, and such scenes have been repeatedly depicted in films, TV dramas and other fictions.